anchor/fleet-magento-docs/docs/faq/application-servers.md

 This means that any changes you are able to apply manually to an individual application server should not be expected to persist.

+### Are Redis client libraries installed?
+No. Only the [Credis library](https://github.com/colinmollenhour/credis)—as bundled with [Cm_Cache_Backend_Redis](https://github.com/colinmollenhour/Cm_Cache_Backend_Redis) and [Cm_RedisSession](https://github.com/colinmollenhour/Cm_RedisSession)—is available for your Magento store to communicate with Redis.
+The predis and phpredis libraries are not currently supported on fleet.